Visas and Documents

 Applying for a U.S. Student / Exchange Visitor Visa

 When you apply for an F-1/J-1 visa for the first time, you will have a brief personal interview at the U.S. embassy or consulate with jurisdiction over your place of residence.
-The interview will be conducted in English.
+The interview will typically be conducted in English however this is not always the case.
 A consular official often interviews hundreds of applicants in one day.
 The official must make a quick decision about your application and your interview may be no more than three to five minutes.
-If you are well prepared and organized, your chance of obtaining a visa is high; if you don't have all the necessary documents or don't answer questions clearly, your application may be denied.
+If you are well prepared and organized, your chance of obtaining the visa is very high.

 The U.S. consular official needs to believe, and you must convince them, that (1) you are a legitimate student/scholar with an educational plan, (2) you have financial resources to study in the U.S. (for at least one year), (3) you have strong connections to your home country, and (4) you do not intend to immigrate to the U.S.